msweat254/simple-sidebar/README.md

 ## Issues and Feedback

-If you encounter any issues or have feedback, feel free to [open an issue](https://github.com/your-username/simple-sidebar/issues).
+If you encounter any issues or have feedback, feel free to [open an issue](https://github.com/msweat254/simple-sidebar/issues).

 ---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See the [LICENSE](./LICENSE) file for details.

----

-This README should provide all the necessary information for users to understand and use your **Simple Sidebar** component effectively.
-Let me know if you'd like to customize or extend it further!